-I recently saw the new Broadway Musical, Hadestown, during previews, before the critics pronounced it a hit (or not) and I found it to be quite extraordinary.
-The night we saw it was actually the second night it was performed in New York and before Mike and I left the theatre, I had purchased a ticket to see it again.
+I recently saw the new Broadway Musical, Hadestown, during previews, before the critics pronounced it a hit, and I found it to be quite extraordinary.
+The night we saw it was actually the second night it was performed in New York and before Mike and I left the theater, I had purchased a ticket to see it again.
 I was pretty sure this show was going to quickly become one of those impossible tickets to get and once was not enough.

 Because I am a theater geek, I often strike up conversations with people sitting next to me.
 I’ve learned that these conversations with strangers is a great way to meet new people, learn more about the play and make new friends too.
 This night was no exception.
 The man next to me was an older gentleman named Herbert, and during intermission I offered him a few junior mints and began a wonderful conversation that actually made the night even more memorable for me.